swehner/foos/Readme.md

 ## Acknowledgments

-Big thanks to [Tuenti](http://www.tuenti.com), where this project started as a HackMeUp and to Laura Andina for the UI design!

 Team:
  * Jesús Bravo
  * Daniel Pañeda
  * Stefan Wehner

+Big thanks to:
+ * [Tuenti](http://www.tuenti.com), where this project started as a HackMeUp
+ * Laura Andina for the UI design
+ * [Adam Bartha](https://github.com/bartha-adam) for the Pi-only version

 Made with Pi3d